yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 One of [the ways](https://iwriteiam.nl/Ha_bf_Turing.html) to prove that a language is Turing-complete<sup>**</sup> is to show that it can simulate a Universal Turing Machine.

-We don't have to simulate a Universal Turing machine directly though.
-Instead, we can demonstrate the ability to simulate a language X that, in turn, can simulate a Universal Turing machine.
-The language X, ideally, should either be simple or very similar to the language we are trying to prove Turing-complete.
+I don’t need to simulate a Universal Turing Machine directly though.
+Instead, I can show that I can simulate a language that is already proven to simulate a Universal Turing Machine.
+Ideally, this language should be either simple or very similar to the one I’m trying to prove is Turing-complete.

 # Universal Register Machine

 One of the simplest languages that can simulate a Universal Turing Machine is the Universal Register Machine (URM).

-The language maintains an array of registers.
+The language manipulates an array of registers.
 Each register can store an integer.
 The language has only five commands:

 1. `an` — increment register `n`,
 2. `sn` — decrement register `n`,